 We need your help in identifying the heroes and leaders that should be honored at the next Honor Awards event.

-Nomination Deadline: Continuous - Awards Presented at the Next Annual Event
+Nomination Deadline: As set and announced by the Institute for the next Awards Presented at the Next Annual Event

-The Co-Chairs of the Congressional NextGen 911 Caucus, other Members of Congress, our Sponsors and members, and federal, state, and local government leaders are invited to attend, share in the celebration, and to present these awards.
+The Co-Chairs of the Congressional NextGen 9-1-1 Caucus, additional Members of Congress, our Sponsors and members, and federal, state, and local government leaders are invited to attend, share in the celebration, and to present these awards.

 This award recognizes an individual of any age or group (more than one person) who demonstrated exceptional bravery and heroism to respond in a critical time using 911.
 This award honors a citizen who has taken the initiative to help in a crisis.